15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 HomeLight’s Home Value Estimator aggregates publicly available data such as tax records and assessments, your home’s last sale price, and recent sales records for other properties in the same neighborhood.

-We also add a new layer of information to our estimates using a short questionnaire.
+We add an extra layer of information to our estimates using a short questionnaire.
 Tell us a few details about your home, such as:

 Using these insights, we’ll provide you with a preliminary estimate of home value in under two minutes.